Powerful earthquake rocks Thailand and Myanmar, killing at least 3 in Bangkok high-rise collapse

 Bridge collapses in Myanmar and injuries reported in China

-In Mandalay, Myanmar's second-largest city and close to the epicenter, the earthquake damaged part of the former royal palace and buildings, according to videos and photos released on Facebook social media.
+In Mandalay, the earthquake damaged part of the former royal palace and buildings, according to videos and photos released on Facebook social media.

-While the area is prone to earthquakes, it is generally sparsely populated, and most houses are low-rise structures.
+While the area is prone to earthquakes, it is largely sparsely populated, and most houses are low-rise structures.

 In the Sagaing region just southwest of Mandalay, a 90-year-old bridge collapsed, and some sections of the highway connecting Mandalay and Myanmar’s largest city, Yangon, were also damaged.